Menu Close

 I have been working with websites since the early 2000’s when you had to upload files manually and use Dreamweaver if you needed help coding.
 Since then I’m most familiar with WordPress as a CMS, but in 2018 I started learning how to code and do more technical things by earning two certificates from JCCC.
 I completed a certificate in Web Technologies as well as Web Development & Digital Media.
 Learning how to hand code HTML, CSS, & JavaScript really helped me be able to take more control over website layout and design while still letting a Content Management System like WordPress manage the content.
 One area I am very opinionated about is in regard to responsive design so that no matter what size screen you are viewing a website from, the design looks good.
 This means that you will essentially create at least two if not 3 or more layouts that change based on the size of the viewport (screen).

-Here are some other website examples:
+Here are some examples I’ve written:

 • Responsive Web Design with Digital Media was a final project for my first web design course that demonstrates how to incorporate different types of media into a website so that they look good on any size screen.
 This project was entirely hand coded in HTML & CSS.